The audio pauses, stutters or doesn’t play at all — what should I do?

 Need help finding out which program you heard at a specific time?
 Which programs are produced by KQED?
 Answers to those questions and more can be found on our Radio Program FAQs page.

 Get more information than you ever wanted to know on our Over-the-Air Radio Reception Help page.
+You can also view the radio transmitter status.
+You can find KQED on the dial at 88.5FM in the San Francisco Bay Area or 89.3FM in the Sacramento area.

 Still have questions about the new audio player or need general listening help?